-Established in 1930, Duke is a young school compared to its peers.
-We have an adolescent spirit – our school is bold, energetic, idealistic and nimble.
-We take pride in being an inclusive community of outstanding learners, investigators and clinicians where traditional barriers are low, interdisciplinary collaboration is embraced, and great ideas accelerate translation of fundamental scientific discoveries to improve human health around the globe.
+Established in 1930, Duke University School of Medicine is the youngest of the nation’s top medical schools.
+Ranked among the best in the nation, the School takes pride in being an inclusive community of outstanding learners, investigators, clinicians, and staff where traditional barriers are low, interdisciplinary collaboration is embraced, and great ideas accelerate translation of fundamental scientific discoveries to improve human health locally and around the globe.

-Duke University School of Medicine
+What makes Duke University School of Medicine unique?

 - A unique curriculum for MD students that allows students to study the core basic sciences for one year instead of two, giving them the opportunity to devote their entire third year to a scholarly research project.
 Students care for patients during their second year, a full year earlier than their peers.

 - The nation’s first Physician Assistant Program created at Duke in 1965 and ranked number one in the country.

 - One of the oldest Medical Scientist Training Programs (MD/PhD) in the country.

 - Twenty-four clinical and basic science departments and numerous centers and institutes including the Duke Cancer Institute, Duke Human Vaccine Institute, and the Duke Institute for Brain Sciences.

 - Home to the Duke Clinical Research Institute, the world's largest academic clinical research organization.